flyingmachine/brave-clojure-web/content/concurrency.md

 This is what lets you call `alter` on the `dryer` twice within a transaction without worrying about whether `dryer` will be read in an inconsistent state.
-Similarly, if you `alter` a ref and then deref it within the same transaction.
+Similarly, if you `alter` a ref and then deref it within the same transaction, the deref will return the new state.
 Here's a toy example to demonstrate this idea of in-transaction state:

 ```clojure
 (def counter (ref 0))